 Small towns and cities, or those going through new development may not even have these facilities near them, making it even less likely that they would transport materials for proper disposal.

-Sustainable and green construction practises are seen as costly additions that aren’t needed to complete a project.
+Sustainable and green construction practices are seen as costly additions that aren’t needed to complete a project.
 Even programs like LEED Certification cost money.
 Then there is the added cost of purchasing and installing green technology like solar panels and sourcing someone who can design and lead the project to be green.

-It’s true that green costs more green.
+It’s true that green costs money.
 It’s getting cheaper than it has been in the past – yes – but it is not yet cheap.
 That being said, more people are willing to pay extra for environmentally friendly products and materials.
 With the trend of green construction growing as it has been, it’s clear that that is the same is true for construction.

 Green buildings themselves cost 14% less to operate compared to conventional buildings which is a great reason for the building or project owner to splurge for the upgraded green amenities and building materials.
 It must fall to construction companies, however, to push the importance of incorporating green building on the ground to be able to make environmental choices at all stages of construction.